apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**FDNY reports no victims in Bronx partial building collapse**
+**Bonds Gain and Dollar Drops With CPI Data to Come: Markets Wrap**

-You can read more about it [here](https://www.cbsnews.com/newyork/news/bronx-building-partially-collapses/).
+You can read more about it [here](https://finance.yahoo.com/news/asia-shares-set-climb-key-224001746.html).

 ## Requirements
 - Python 3.8